the-events-calendar/the-events-calendar-category-colors/readme.txt

 == Description ==

 Add background colors to event categories displayed in the month event view of The Events Calendar.
-This is inspired by [Coloring Your Category Events](http://tri.be/coloring-your-category-events).
+This is inspired by the post <i>Coloring Your Category Events</i>.

 Settings for The Events Calendar Category Colors plugin are located in their own tab on The Events Calendar Settings page.